hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 ```

 Mumbled Messages is a game where you try to pass around a message and compare
 how it is at the beginning and at the end.
-People are standing in a circle and
+People stand in a circle and the
-the message gets passed around in the clockwise direction.
+message gets passed around in the clockwise direction.

 Start by having one person, Person A, think of a complicated phrase to say to
 the person on his or her left, Person B. Person A will then whisper that message